rahibweb/incentiv-bot/README.md

 ## ✨ About Me

-Hi, I'm **RAHIBWEB** - a blockchain developer and automation specialist focused on building efficient tools for Web3 ecosystems.
+Hi, I'm **RAHIBWEB** - a Web2 & Web3 developer and automation specialist focused on building efficient tools for Web3 ecosystems.

 I create open-source bots and utilities to help the crypto community participate in testnets, airdrops, and blockchain projects more effectively.
 My tools emphasize reliability, security, and ease of use.